Layla and Majnun (Nizami Ganjavi poem): Summary of the poem

 The poet Qays fell in love with his cousin Layla, but Layla had to marry another man: Qays went insane and retired to the desert, where he composed poems dedicated to the beloved Layla.
 The couple united only after death.
 Nizami slightly modified the plot: Qays goes crazy with love, which leads Layla's parents to reject him.
 Layla, being forced to marry, dies due to her love for Qays, and is buried in a wedding dress.
 Upon learning of Layla's death, Majnun comes to her grave and dies there.

 Translations and editions of the poem

 The first translation of the work was a shortened poem in English.
 The translation was made by an English orientalist and translator James Atkinson.
 It was published in 1836.
 Later, this translation was reissued several times (1894, 1915).

 The poem was translated into Russian by Eugene Bertels (a small prose translation from the poem), T. Forsch, but the first full edition appeared with a poetic translation into Russian (completely) by Pavel Antokolsky.
 Rustam Aliyev carried out a complete philological prosaic translation of the work from Persian into Russian.

+Translation into turkish Ali Nihat Tarlan's translation has been made from poetry to prose in 1922.

 The poem was translated into Azerbaijani by the poet Samad Vurgun in 1939.